Dancis-S/Final-Year-Project-958769/README.md

 - Picasso will be used to help handle and store images in the application.

+- Git will be used for Version Control

 #### How will the target audience interact with the system

 - The target audience will interact with the system through a graphical user interface (GUI).